t-sagara/jageocoder-converter/README.md

 ### Installing

-- Install the package using `pip install jageocoder-converter`
+Install the package using `pip install jageocoder-converter`.

 ## Uninstalling